nelmio/NelmioSecurityBundle/src/Resources/doc/index.rst

             enabled: true
             redirect_status_code: 301

-Then if you want to push it further, you can enable `HTTP Strict Transport Security (HSTS)`.
+Then if you want to push it further, you can enable `HTTP Strict Transport Security (HSTS)`_.
 This is basically sending a header to tell the browser that your site must always be accessed using SSL.
-If a user enters a http:// URL, the browser will convert it to https:// automatically, and will do so before making any request, which prevents man-in-the-middle attacks.
+If a user enters a ``http://`` URL, the browser will convert it to ``https://`` automatically, and will do so before making any request, which prevents man-in-the-middle attacks.

 The browser will cache the value for as long as the specified ``hsts_max_age`` (in seconds), and if you turn on the ``hsts_subdomains`` option, the behavior